 The Dark Art of Marketing

 Sup nerds, you're reading Cyber Patterns.
-If you want to join 2,141+ readers learning unconventional strategies to win the great online game, subscribe below.
+If you want to join 2,141+ readers learning how to develop your Content Strategy, subscribe below.

 You can find my podcast and all my socials at jlev.me.

 Today's Cyber Patterns is brought to you by Trends: